fioriappsusage/fioriappsusage.github.io/docs/2020/FPS01/extend-existing-role.md

-# How to extend an existing role to enable Fiori Apps' Usage Plugin activation
+# How to extend an existing role to enable Fiori App Usage Plugin activation

 1. Edit your the role that you want to extend in SAP Gui transaction **PFCG**
 2. Go to *Menu* tab